-Income accrued and return on the withheld assets, according to the terms defined in each reinsurance treaties, was a gain of 8.53% (2019: 3.32% gain) for the year ended 31 December 2020.
+Income accrued and return on the funds withheld assets, according to the terms defined in each of the reinsurance treaties, was a gain of 1.14% (2020: 8.53% gain) for the year ended 31 December 2021.
 The ratings of the assets underlying the funds withheld are shown in Note 20 Table 2.

-Funds withheld expected to be settled within 12 months and after 12 months are in line with the expected settlement of the backed liabilities as per Note 12(ii).
+Funds withheld are expected to be received in line with the expected settlement of the backed liabilities as per Note 12(iii).